531ledger

 2. 02 · Pick the work

-Component audit, feature improvement, bug fix, removal, dev workflow, production readiness, the dev-blog beat, and a home-page improvement.
+Component audit, bug fix, removal, and the outside-the-painting beat - website, blog framework, agent extensions, and loop tuning.
 Plus every pinned criterion in the live rubric channel, plus every queued ask.
-Target is 12–15 substantive items in active mode; two to four honest items when the queue is empty and the codebase is steady.
+Target is 12–15 substantive items per active loop.

 Agent · builder